 Sandwich Bay, in light grassland.
-Photo by David Steere, 11 July 2013 records, ranging from Grain (by B.D.
-Jackson, before 1899); Sheppey (by Thomas Johnson, 1629, at Queenborough, where the Mayor summoned Johnson and his party to account for their presence); along the north coast, e.g. between Graveney Wall Sluice and Seasalter, where seen by the Rev. John Bateman (d.1700) and at Westgate Bay where recorded by Thomas Johnson in 1632; and around Thanet where, on the beach at Margate, the Rev. Robert Hunter listed it in a catalogue of plants in his Short Description of the Isle of Thanet
+Photo by David Steere, 11 July 2013

+Sea-holly was first recorded in Kent by John Gerard in his Herball (1597), who states that 'Eryngium marinum growth by the sea side upon the baich and stonie ground; I found it growing plentifully at Whitstable in Kent' (where it is still present, although not plentiful).
+There is a good range of historic records, ranging from Grain (by B.D.
+Jackson, before 1899); Sheppey (by Thomas Johnson, 1629, at Queenborough, where the Mayor summoned Johnson and his party to account for their presence); along the north coast, e.g. between Graveney Wall Sluice and Seasalter, where seen by the Rev. John Bateman (d.1700) and at Westgate Bay where recorded by Thomas Johnson in 1632; and around Thanet where, on the beach at Margate, the Rev. Robert Hunter listed it in a catalogue of plants in his Short Description of the Isle of Thanet (1796).
+Further round the east coast, its presence was published by G. E. Smith in 1829 as among sand by the roadside between Pegwell and Sandwich, and also on the shore at Dymchurch; and at least one of the joint authors of Hanbury and Marshall (1899) saw it at New Romney - their assessment of its county status was 'frequent'.